uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_create_cockroachdb_cluster.md

 Executing the `vagrant up` command in the `cockroach-vb-cluster` directory will only, by default, start the client machine and the first three nodes **(node[A-C])**.
 This is done to start a minimum sized cluster (3 nodes) by default while still giving you the ability to start/stop the other 23 nodes manually.

+{{site.data.alerts.note}}
+You don't need to run the vagrant init command as the configuration files contain a pre-configured Vagrantfile ready to go.
+{{site.data.alerts.end}}

 1. On the host machine, in the `cockroach-vb-cluster` directory, at the command prompt, execute the `vagrant up` command.
 This will start the client machine and the first 3 nodes by default.
+On the first boot it will also re-install the VirtualBox Guest Additions to match the version of VirtualBox if required.

 ```Shell
 cockroach-vb-cluster> vagrant up